Not Like Us: Critical reception and analysis

 "Not Like Us" was met with widespread critical acclaim for the contagious production, Lamar's vocal performance, and scathing songwriting.
 GQ's Frazier Tharpe dubbed the track a leading contender for the "song of the summer".
 He praised how the "banger" summoned Mustard's "raucous, party-starting homegrown energy" to deliver Lamar's "haymaker" that both out-strategized Drake and celebrated their West Coast upbringings.
 Stereogum editors found the song to be not only an "ultra-effective" diss record but a hit filled with "vicious" allegations and history lessons.
 Professional wrestler Shawn Michaels appreciated that his Sweet Chin Music finisher was mentioned in the song and invited Lamar and Drake to settle their differences at a WWE NXT program.
 Two other individuals referenced in the song, Serena Williams and M. Night Shyamalan, the writer and director of The Sixth Sense, praised it.
 Harvey Mason Jr., chief executive officer of the Recording Academy, praised the song's artistry and relevance.

 Journalists described "Not Like Us" as a cultural touchstone, a clarion call for the West Coast, and one of the biggest diss tracks they have witnessed in their lifetimes.
 They considered the timing of its release and content an effective strategy in capturing the zeitgeist before listeners grew tired of the feud.
 Jordan Rose of Complex declared "Not Like Us" as the best track released during Lamar and Drake's feud due to its electric tone and "contagious" production, although many of the lyrics are "very questionable".
 Rose believes that "time will tell" if the song marked the "end conclusion" of their war, but it has already proven itself to be "the stone that stunned Goliath."
 Vibe's Armon Sadler ranked "Not Like Us" as the second-best track of the feud, praising the "undeniable bop" as a "masterclass" in execution.
 Mark Elibert from Billboard, who named it the fourth-best song, shared similar sentiments.
 Canadian outlets such as CBC News and Exclaim! opined that "Not Like Us" has grown into an anti-Canadian anthem reminiscent of "Blame Canada" from South Park: Bigger, Longer & Uncut (1999).
 Uproxx's Wongo Okon noted it helped Lamar become a more appealing figure for Generation Z and Generation Alpha listeners.
+Rolling Stones Jeff Ihaza wrote in a two-year retrospective article that "the song's afterlife has been unusually protracted" and that it "changed the atmosphere around rap itself", noting that "The impression remains that [Drake] was beaten so badly that he had to go to court to clear his name."